 Modern Day Slavery Act

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and establishes Procurement’s slavery and human trafficking statement for the current financial year and has been approved by the Board and signed by our Finance and Commercial Director.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Modern Slavery Statement for the year 2021/22.